 Tea tree oil, for instance, has antibacterial properties, but its action against P. acnes is not firmly established.
 The efficacy of tea tree oil against acne may be more due to its anti-inflammatory function, which reduces swelling.
 A few drops will be a useful addition to homemade acne products, and it works well as a spot treatment too.
 Start by applying twice a day, and increase frequency only if your pimples don’t respond, and if it’s not too abrasive.
 Always use it with a carrier oil on sensitive skin, though.

 The first and most important step toward clear skin is a gentle, consistent skincare routine because using the wrong acne products for your skin type can lead to breakouts.

 Products don’t need to be prescription-only; they can simply be a good over-the-counter treatment system, like the Basic Kit from Exposed Skin Care.
 It contains our Facial Cleanser, Clearing Tonic, Acne Treatment Serum, and Clear Pore Serum, which work together to treat your skin as gently as possible while still fighting acne.

 We understand that harsh acne treatments only serve to irritate the skin, which often leads to inflammation.
 Since inflammation is at the heart of all acne, our products don’t encourage this, but they don’t sacrifice any efficacy against pimples.

 We include both scientific and natural ingredients in each and every one of our products.
 Some contain benzoyl peroxide and peppermint oil, others utilize salicylic acid and green tea extract, but no matter what the combination, we make sure our ingredients balance out to a gentle and effective formula for decreased acne.
-Dermatologist acne solutions are excellent resources for moderate to severe acne, but you might be surprised at how much your acne can improve just by using a consistent skin care routine, like Exposed.
+Dermatologist acne treatments have some good resources for moderate to severe acne, but you might be surprised at how much your acne can improve just by using a consistent skincare routine, like Exposed.